► How Mini is electrifying its entire range

 What else is on the electric product plan?

 Reading between the lines, it seems that Mini will use the second half of the decade to move its bookends further apart.
 At the lower end of the company’s line-up, we expect to see a smaller three-door electric hatch which takes influence from the Rocketman concept.
 This city car could eventually replace the barely larger next-generation three-door hatch.

-'We know for sure that JCW will eventually also go fully electric, but perhaps we should kick off one more truly radical project before the high voltage revolution strikes.’
+Körber said: ‘We know for sure that JCW will eventually also go fully electric, but perhaps we should kick off one more truly radical project before the high-voltage revolution strikes.’
 Such a plan is sure to please petrolheads, but we’re not sure whether a more potent version of the Mini GP (perhaps with a manual gearbox and an even harsher chassis) would suit the brand’s new image.

 Read our Mini reviews here